The open smart grid platform core and admin functions for device management.

 All requests have similar response behaviour which is described in ResponseMessages.

-returns if the setting GetAdministrativeStatus is enabled.
-The response contains the DeviceIdentification and CorrelationUid which is received from the GetAdministrativeStatus request.
+returns the result from synchronizing date and time.
+The response contains the DeviceIdentification and CorrelationUid which is received from the SynchronizeTime request.

 XSD: